alissin/little-big-tips/_pattern-algorithm/breadth-first-search/README.md

 ```

 Define the fields:<br/>
-P.S.: you can find the `Block.cs` script in the repository.
+_Note_: you can find the `Block.cs` script in the repository.
+Don't forget to attach the `Block.cs` script to the `Block` game object.

 ```csharp
 [SerializeField]